Surviving the Crash after your Crush

 disparity), I'm "too attractive."
 I saw this as their

-seduction compulsion, and avoidance/reluctance to doing the
+seduction compulsion, and avoidance/reluctance to doing the work

-work it takes to get well.
+it takes to get well.

 a Borderline is in treatment, the therapist is an 'object' to manipulate

-therapist is "brilliant," and he's ecstatic to
+is "brilliant," and he's ecstatic to have found

-petulant, etc. This all good/all bad reflex is central to borderline
+sarcastic, etc. This all good/all bad reflex is central to borderline

 pathology; it's referred to, as splitting.
 You

-off the toxic residue that's left in his wake.
+to wash off the toxic residue that's left in his wake.

 lapses in his childhood memory are silent clues as to how much abuse,